Deckhrome/spotify-data-parser/README.md

 - `parse_data.py`: Contains functions for parsing data from the CSV file and managing tags and media.
 - `clean_CSV.py`: Contains functions for cleaning and transforming the data.
 - `ClassManager.py`: Manages the tags, tagsets, and media.
+- `hierarchies.py`: Contain every hierarchies and add them to the existing data in the ClassManager

 ## Requirements